Remedy1995/AlertSms/README.md

 # AlertSms

-#This application will help uses send messages to a client phone number
+#This application will help users send messages to a client phone number